“‘A fantastic way to feel like we really are a part of our city’” Doors Open Day event organiser

 What does it involve?

-Taking part in 5 x friendly workshops (half day) between May – July 2019, culminating in you giving a unique visitor tour of your local area over the Bristol Open Doors festival weekend on 14/15 September.
-Travel expenses and refreshments provided.
+Taking part in a series of informal 2.5 hour Friday morning workshops on: 14 & 28 June, 12 & 26 July, culminating in you giving a unique visitor tour of your local area over the Bristol Open Doors festival weekend on 14/15 September.
+Travel expenses and refreshments provided and participants receive a £50 voucher of choice as a thank you for taking part.

 Interested?
 Please get in touch: